AidanR1999/ProjectManagementSystem/README.md

 App has all the usual basic functionality such as user accounts (login/register), encrypted passwords, sessions, database and makes use of number of various libraries.

 Unit tests for DatabaseAO is on test.js.
-Run node test.js on terminal
+Run node test.js on terminal.

+Group Report can be found in Group Report folder in master branch.